jcelerier/libisf/README.md

 libisf is a library for parsing [Interactive Shader Format](https://www.interactiveshaderformat.com) shaders.

-It comes with a visual editor to write such shaders:
+It comes with a visual editor to write and edit such shaders in real-time:

 ![isf editor](https://raw.githubusercontent.com/jcelerier/libisf/master/screenshot.png)